…page in proces..

-I studied Monumental Art and Environment at the Royal Academy of Art The Hague and Theoretical Museology at Leiden University.
+I studied Monumental Art, followed by Environment at the Royal Academy of Art The Hague and Theoretical Museology at Leiden University.

 ‘…onze planeet, de enige tuin in het heelal..’ schreef Joop Beljon in ‘Twaalf omgevingen’ in 1976.